Global Studies

 Nada Matta, PhD (New York University).
 Assistant Professor.
 Political Economy, Social Movements, Middle East Studies, Gender Studies, Revolutions, Inequality.

-Rogelio Minana, PhD (Penn State) Department Head, Global Studies and Modern Languages.
+Rogelio Miñana, PhD (Penn State) Vice Provost for Global Engagement.
 Professor.
 The role of classic cultural icons, particularly Don Quixote, in 21st century political and social justice discourse; the interplay between the traditional humanities, youth organizations, and digital storytelling.

-Joel E. Oestreich, PhD (Brown University) Director of the Global Studies major.
+Joel E. Oestreich, PhD (Brown University).
 Professor.
 International organizations, international finance, development, and human rights.

-Sunmi Oh, MA (Daegu Catholic University, S. Korea).
+Sunmi Jung Oh, MA (Daegu Catholic University, S. Korea).

-Simone Schlichting-Artur, EdD (University of Pennsylvania) Senior Assistant Dean of Global Initiatives.
-Teaching Professor.
+Simone Schlichting-Artur, EdD (University of Pennsylvania).
 International business communication (Germany and the U.S.), public health policy and languages, German post-war history through film and literature, development of writing assessment tools for German minor.

 Emeritus Faculty

-Barbara Hornum, PhD (Bryn Mawr College) Director of Center for Academic Excellence (DCAE).
+Barbara Hornum, PhD (Bryn Mawr College).
 Associate Professor Emeritus.
 Comparative gerontology, planned communities, continuing care communities, retirement, faculty development.

 Julie Mostov, PhD (New York University).
 Professor Emeritus.
 Modern political thought, democratic theory, nationalism, gender studies, South Eastern Europe and the Balkans.